laurentperrinet/Perrinet20PredictiveProcessing/README.md

 Additionally, the recorded response is rapid enough to capture the dynamics of the lrAM stimulus.
-Recordings show that as the evoked activity of the second stimulus reaches V1, a cortical suppressive wave propagates toward the retinolopic wave evoked by the first dot.
+Recordings show that as the evoked activity of the second stimulus reaches V1, a cortical suppressive wave propagates toward the retinotopic wave evoked by the first dot.
 This was put in evidence by statistically comparing the response of the brain to the response of the two dots in isolation.
 In particular, we found that thanks to this suppressive wave, the activity for the brain stimulus was